This article contains affiliate links. If you use these links to buy something, we may earn commission.

 Their salaries vary depending on their experience, the level of the political person or office they serve and, of course, the period in the electoral calendar they’re going through.

 Thinking about a career in PR?
-Enrol in IE Business School’s online course on integrated marketing solutions to develop the expert knowhow you’ll need.
-Check it out on Coursera
+Enrol in IE Business School’s online course with Coursera.

 13. Public affairs consultant